-- 4. In some cases, the sedimentological characterization of most sampled beaches extended seaward, including the nearshore area (Table 1), and also landward, including the dune.
-In general terms, the mean grain-size of the subaerial beaches is dominated by medium sand (around 0.3 mm) along the western part of the studied area with a sudden increase at Gallon de Água region (Fig. 4).
-To the east of this region, the mean grain-size tend to decrease in the eastward direction (Fig. 4).
-Regarding the sorting of the analysed sediments, the results document an increase in the value of the sorting parameter that - 20 translates in poorer selection towards the east with very well sorted (< 0.35) sediments within the western-most subaerial beaches and moderately well sorted (0.50-0.70) sediments in most of the rest of beaches (Fig. 4).
+the western margin to its eastern end (Fig. 4).
+Some of the beaches, in particular those within the peninsulas or barrier islands of Ria Formosa, have been re-grouped into 18 sites as shown in Fig. 4.
+In some cases, the sedimentological characterization of most sampled beaches extended seaward, including the nearshore area (Table 1), and also landward, including the dune.
+In general terms, the beaches are dominated by medium sand (around 0.3 mm) along the western part of the studied area with a sudden increase in the mean grain size in the Galé-Olhos de Água region (sites 7 and 8 in Fig. 4).
+To the east of this region, the mean grain size tends to decrease despite relatively high values at site 12 (Fig. 4).
+Regarding the sorting of the analysed sediments, the results document an increase in the value of the sorting parameter that translates into poorer selection towards the east, with very well-sorted (< 0.35) sediments within the westernmost subaerial beaches and moderately well-sorted (0.50-0.70) sediments in most of the rest of the beaches (Fig. 4).